 “We have continued every year to make an even deeper, concerted effort to make sure that everything looks Christmas,” Vicary told me, to replace the summer sun with fake winter chill. “[We want to make sure] the decorations are really of the season and everything looks snowy and beautiful.”

-Snow is of paramount importance to the Hallmark Christmas movie machine.
-Right now, as you read this story, the Hallmark development team is deciding which of its Christmas movie scripts for 2018 are its highest priorities, so they might film in January and February and have the benefit of real snow.
+As you can see, snow is of paramount importance to the Hallmark Christmas movie machine.
+Right now, as you read this story, the Hallmark development team is deciding which of its Christmas movie scripts for 2019 are its highest priorities, so they might film in January and February and have the benefit of real snow.
 (Most Hallmark movies are filmed in the Vancouver area; you can read more about the perils of finding believable small towns that haven’t been overused for Hallmark productions in the Wall Street Journal.)
 Other factors, like the availability of certain actors or directors, might take precedence, but the snow — the snow’s a big deal.

 The effort to find real snow also underlines something key about Hallmark’s Christmas movies: Some of them are a lot more “high-touch” than others.
-This year’s premier debut, The Christmas Train — which premiered on Hallmark and Hallmark Movies & Mysteries on the same night, drawing 6 million viewers — was dubbed a “Hallmark Hall of Fame” presentation.
+The network’s foremost debut of 2017, The Christmas Train — which bowed on Hallmark and Hallmark Movies & Mysteries on the same night, drawing 6 million viewers — was dubbed a “Hallmark Hall of Fame” presentation.
 The movie’s cast boasts Danny Glover and Joan Cusack, and it’s based on a popular David Baldacci novel; it is, as these things go, a prestige picture.

 Originally designated as such because the greeting card company sponsored the programs, Hallmark Hall of Fame movies and specials now comprise the only remaining programming on US television to continue the once-common practice of a project bearing its sponsor’s name in the title.

-Hall of Fame has been wildly successful, winning 80 Emmys, among other awards, throughout its 66-year run.
-It began as a series that showcased Shakespeare and opera and other high-culture programming, but it has gradually come to mean “family-friendly but well-made,” and often enjoys bigger budgets than most made-for-TV movies (a practice that continues now that it airs exclusively on the Hallmark Channel).
+Hall of Fame has been wildly successful, winning 80 Emmys, among other awards, throughout its 67-year run.
+It began as a series that showcased Shakespeare and opera and other high-culture programming, but has gradually come to mean “family-friendly yet well-made,” and often enjoys bigger budgets than most made-for-TV movies (a practice that continues now that it airs exclusively on the Hallmark Channel).

 (Not to be outdone, Party of Five and Mean Girls alum Lacey Chabert has starred in a Hallmark Christmas movie in every year except 2013 since 2012, including entries where she’s married a prince and traveled to a parallel universe.)